projectnessie/nessie-apprunner/README.md

 ### Maven

-The `org.projectnessie:nessie-apprunner-maven-plugin` Maven plugin can be used together with the standard `maven-failsafe-plugin`
+The `org.projectnessie.nessie-runner:nessie-runner-maven-plugin` Maven plugin can be used together with the standard `maven-failsafe-plugin`

 (POM snippet)